 The Afterschool Club was started in the summer of 1997 by Debby Tindall, after experiencing all the problems of juggling a career and looking after her school aged children.
 She found it was virtually impossible to find reliable low cost child care.
 To employ a nanny cost a fortune and childminders were unable to offer the flexibility her family needed.
 The club started with just a few children each day at one setting.
 Over time the number of children grew steadily and additional clubs were opened in Mill End and Rickmansworth.
 The latest addition is the Croxley Green Community Centre which started as a breakfast club and then evolved into a fully fledged breakfast and after school club in November 2014.

-On most school days the After School Club looks after over 100 children at four settings, while during the school holidays The Holiday Club typically looks after 35 – 50 children.
+On most school days the After School Club looks after around 100 children at three settings, while during the school holidays The Holiday Club typically looks after 35 – 50 children.
 For the children it’s like having friends round to play but we do the tidying up!

 - Arnett Hills